What are Heathrow Rewards and are they worth collecting?

-While major airlines and hotel chains have their own loyalty programmes, London’s Heathrow Airport is so large that it has its own loyalty programme.
-If you’re shocked to hear that, you’ll be even more so to learn that it can provide excellent rewards if you’re a regular user of the program and shopper at Heathrow Airport.
+If you’re shocked to hear that, you’ll be even more so to learn that it can provide excellent rewards if you’re a regular user of the programme and shopper at Heathrow Airport.

-As well as a standard per pound earn rate, there are plenty of bonuses that make Heathrow Rewards a great programme.
+As well as a standard per £1 earning rate, there are plenty of bonuses that make Heathrow Rewards a great programme.

 You will need to present your Heathrow Rewards card when paying for each purchase — either the physical or digital card.
 Tobacco purchases are excluded from earning.